String Value Matching

 orValue Range

-Allow null values Determines if null values are permitted.
+Allow null values determines if null values are permitted.

 -

-Check for match Determines if data values align with predefined standards, formats, or reference values to ensure accuracy, consistency, and integrity
+Check for match determines if data values align with predefined standards, formats, or reference values to ensure accuracy, consistency, and integrity.

 Sample Input